hackoregon/getting-started/datascience/linux-laptop-setup/Using_the_VirtualBox_OVA.md

 5. On the host (your computer rather than the virtual machine), browse to <http://localhost:7777/tree>.
 You'll be in the Hack Oregon Jupyter notebook environment!
 6. In the Jupyter file tree tab, go into `getting-started/datascience/linux-laptop-setup`.
 Click the link on the notebook `psycopg2_test.ipynb`.
 When the notebook tab opens, select `Run All` in the `Cell` menu.
 If the system is configured correctly there will be no errors.

-Shutdown sequencing
+OVA Shutdown
 -------------------

-1. Close all the browser tabs using the server.
+1. Close all/any Jupyter Notebook browser tabs to make sure you have saved your work.
-2. Stop the Jupyter notebook server by typing `Control-C` twice in the terminal where the server is running.
+2. Stop the Jupyter notebook server by typing `Control-C` twice in the vm terminal where the jupyternb server is running.
 3. Deactivate the environment by entering `deactivate-data-science`.
 4. Enter `sudo shutdown -h now` to shut down the virtual machine.
 You can close the host terminal.